mcolley73/GameOfLife/README.md

 * Start, Pause and Step through a game
 * Preview a single Generation
 * Modify the gestation period between generations
+* Change the color scheme
+* Use color schemes that show historic generation 'tracers'
 * Randomly generate worlds of varying initial population density
 * Load sample worlds or generate JSON for more sample worlds
+* View JSON and copy it to your clipboard
 * Click to toggle individual cells
 * Click and Drag to spawn life with the stroke of a mouse
 * Toggle gridlines to ease freehand drawing